Food's travels through the body

 Dear Union of Uranus,

-- Food is chewed, lubricated, and partially digested by saliva in the mouth, and then the tongue moves it to the back of the throat.
-This process takes about one minute to complete.
+- Food is chewed, lubricated, and partially digested by saliva in the mouth, and then the tongue helps to move it to the back of the throat so it’s ready to be swallowed.

 - Chewed and partially digested food is then moved to the esophagus.
 The muscles in the wall of the esophagus go through a process called peristalsis — waves of muscle contraction — that help move the food to the stomach.

 - Once in the stomach, the food is churned and mixed with bile (a fluid that helps with digestion) to help break it down into even smaller pieces.
 The time required for this process can vary based on the amount of food you’ve consumed.

 - The food processed in the stomach is then passed along to the small intestine where the pancreas, liver, and gallbladder break down the carbohydrates, proteins, and fats into chemical mixtures used by the body.
 The remaining nutrients are absorbed through the small intestine wall.
 Whatever is left — usually water, electrolytes, and waste — are transported to the large intestine.

 - The large intestine absorbs the water from the remaining food and helps form soft, structured stool.
 The muscles in the large intestine squeeze to separate the stool into smaller chunks that are then pushed to the lower part of the long intestine and rectum.